-We have entered into accelerated share repurchase arrangements ("ASRs") with a financial institution.
-In exchange for an up-front payment, the financial institution delivers shares of our Class A Common Stock during the purchase periods of each ASR.
+In exchange for an up-front payment during the three months ended March 31, 2017, the financial institution delivered 1.3 million shares of our Class A common stock.
 Upon settlement, we will either receive additional shares from the financial institution or we may be required to deliver additional shares or cash to the financial institution, at our election.
 The final number of shares received upon settlement for the ASR is determined based on the volume-weighted average price of our common stock over the term of the agreement less an agreed upon discount and subject to adjustments pursuant to the terms and conditions of the ASR.
 The shares received are retired in the periods they are delivered, but remain authorized for registration and issuance in the future.

 The up-front payments are accounted for as a reduction to shareholders' equity on our consolidated balance sheets in the periods the payments are made.
 The ASRs are accounted for in two separate transactions: 1) a treasury stock repurchase for the initial shares received and 2) a forward stock purchase contract indexed to our own stock for the unsettled portion of the ASR.
 The par value of the shares received are recorded as a reduction to common stock with the remainder recorded as a reduction to additional paid-in capital and retained earnings.
 The ASRs meet all of the applicable criteria for equity classification, and therefore are not accounted for as derivative instruments.
-The initial repurchase of shares resulted in an immediate reduction of the outstanding shares used to calculate the weighted-average common shares outstanding for basic and diluted earnings per share.
+The initial repurchase of shares result in an immediate reduction of the outstanding shares used to calculate the weighted-average common shares outstanding for basic and diluted earnings per share.